syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Events-and-Interactivity.md

 ### ValueChanged

-You can perform any operation when changing the value of NumericTextBox using the ValueChanged event.
-The ValueChanged event returns the changed value in NumericTextBox.
+You can perform any operation when changing the value of SfNumericTextBox using the ValueChanged event.
+The ValueChanged event returns the changed value in SfNumericTextBox.

-For example you can restrict the NumericTextBox value if it exceed's greater than 3 digits using following code.
+For example you can restrict the SfNumericTextBox value if it exceed's greater than 3 digits using following code.

 {% highlight c# %}